projectsyn/commodore/README.md

 ## Run Commodore in Docker

-1. Build the Docker image:
+1. Build the Docker image inside of the cloned Commodore repository:

 ```console
 docker build -t commodore .